 This document provides a framework for the management of the assets of MCERA.
-The purpose of the Investment Policy Statement ("IPS") is to assist the Board in effectively establishing, monitoring, evaluating and revising the investment program established for MCERA (the "Plan" or the "Fund").
+The purpose of the Investment Policy Statement ("IPS") is to assist the Board in effectively supervising and establishing, monitoring, evaluating and revising the assets investment program established of for MCERA (the "Plan" or the "Fund").
 Specifically, it will address the following issues:

-- The general goals of the investment program; - Responsible parties; - The policies and procedures for the management of the investments; - Specific asset allocations, rebalancing procedures and investment guidelines; and - Performance objectives.
+- The general goals of the investment program; - Responsible parties; - The policies and procedures for the management of the investments; - Specific asset allocations, rebalancing procedures and investment guidelines; and - Performance objectives; and. - Responsible parties.

 The Board of Retirement establishes this investment policy in accordance with applicable local, State, and Federal laws.
-The Board members exercise authority and control over the Plan, by setting policy which the Staff executes either internally or through the use of external experts.
+The Board members exercise authority and control over the Plan, by setting policy which the Staff executes either internally or through the use of external prudent experts.
 The Board oversees and guides the Plan subject to the following basic fiduciary responsibilities: